 He has had many books published, has had many exhibitions locally and in New Zealand, France and London.
 He still designs posters and record covers but mostly is concerned with painting - usually in acrylic on canvas, paper or wood panel.

-In June and July 2019 he went to Peninsular Malaysia with Dr Ivan Tacey from the University of Exeter to live with the Batek (an indigenous tribe) and is now producing paintings, childrens books and books of photographs resulting from this experience
+In June and July 2019 he went to Peninsular Malaysia with Dr Ivan Tacey from the University of Exeter to live with the Batek (an indigenous tribe) and is now producing paintings, photographs and a graphic novel resulting from this experience